nyreehinton/content-ops-starter/content/pages/blog/the-central-hypothesis.md

 Well......what's an odometer?

-The central hypothesis of this report is that the mileage displayed on Tesla’s MCU isn't the true distance you traveled.. **Traditional** odometers work like bicycle speedometers - count wheel rotations, multiply by circumference.
+The central hypothesis of this report is that the mileage displayed on Tesla's MCU isn't the true distance you traveled.. **Traditional** odometers work like bicycle speedometers - count wheel rotations, multiply by circumference.
 One revolution = fixed distance.
 SAE J218 standards ensure ±2% accuracy through this physical method.

 ![](/images/IMG_1270.jpeg)